No deal reached between President Trump, Kim at second summit

+U.S. Secretary of State Mike Pompeo said Thursday at the news conference in Hanoi that he wishes the two sides could have gotten further.

+He says they asked Kim to do more and "he was unprepared to do that."

-HANOI, Vietnam (AP) - U.S. President Donald Trump and North Korea's Kim Jong Un have failed to reach an agreement at their second summit in Vietnam, but talks between the two nations will continue in the future.
+ORIGINAL: U.S. President Donald Trump and North Korea's Kim Jong Un have failed to reach an agreement at their second summit in Vietnam, but talks between the two nations will continue in the future.

 White House press secretary Sarah Sanders says the two leaders discussed denuclearization of the Korean Peninsula.
 She adds: "No agreement was reached at this time, but their respective teams look forward to meeting in the future."